Although stalking is not always classified as a crime of violence, it has a documented propensity to precede violence.

-The crime of stalking or cyberstalking is a first degree misdemeanor.
-Florida law also provides for three different ways that aggravating stalking, a third degree felony, can be charged.
+The crime of stalking or cyberstalking is typically classified as a first-degree misdemeanor.
+Florida law provides three ways that a stalking allegation can be classified as aggravating stalking, a third-degree felony.

 We represent people accused of stalking throughout Tampa and Plant City in Hillsborough County, St. Petersburg and Clearwater in Pinellas County, Bartow or Lakeland in Polk County, New Port Richey or Dade City in Pasco County, or Brooksville in Hernando County, FL.

-The allegations can also arise between people who are not domestically related such as neighbors, roommates, friends, business associates or even strangers.
+The allegations can also arise between people who are not domestically related such as neighbors, roommates, friends, or business associates.

 Florida’s Stalking Statute – First Degree Misdemeanor

-Under Florida Statute § 784.048(2), the offense of stalking is a first-degree misdemeanor.
+Under Florida Statute § 784.048(2), stalking is a first-degree misdemeanor.
 The criminal offense of “stalking” requires that the prosecutor for the State of Florida prove the following elements at trial beyond all reasonable doubt:

 The Defendant repeatedly, maliciously, and willfully did one of the following to the victim: